Can You Drown Lice?

 An over-the-counter pesticide treatment won’t kill lice, no matter how long you leave it on.

-A recent study shows that about 98% of lice today have the super lice mutation.
+A recent study shows that about 98% of lice today have some immunity to pesticide lice treatments

 Can Lice Drown?